Clean, Format & Validate Any Address in Excel (With 1 Click)

 You do not need to supply a perfect, full address.
 The template accepts building names, landmarks, postal codes, plain city names, or raw GPS coordinates.
 Feed it whatever you have and the tool will try to expand and standardize it.
 (Yes, it even handles that mysterious entry that says just “Main St”.)

-The template uses Google Maps for geocoding and place data, which is why it can return full addresses and coordinates with high accuracy.
+The template uses Google Maps for geocoding and place data, which is why it returns full addresses and coordinates with high accuracy.
+Google’s geocoder is significantly more accurate than free alternatives like Nominatim or OpenStreetMap, especially for partial or ambiguous inputs.
 To enable that, you will need a Google Maps API key.
 Getting the key is free and only takes a couple of minutes to set up.

 Google provides 10,000 address validations per month free with the API key.
 If your usage goes beyond that, the cost is modest: about $5 for each additional 1,000 validations.
-For most small to medium datasets this is plenty, and the paid rate is predictable for scaling up.
+For most small to medium datasets this is plenty, and the paid rate is predictable if you need to scale up.

 The template runs in the desktop version of Excel.
-Compatible releases include Excel 365 and older versions back to Excel 2007, and it works on macOS as well as Windows.
+Compatible releases include Excel 365 and older versions back to Excel 2007.
+This includes macOS, not just Windows.
 No cloud subscription or specialist software is required.
+Web-based Excel and mobile Excel are not supported because the template uses VBA macros.

 Getting from messy list to clean dataset takes just a few steps:

 - Purchase the template once.
-There is no subscription model, so it is a one-time buy and it is yours to use indefinitely.
+No subscription needed: it is a one-time buy and yours to use indefinitely.

 - Create a Google Maps API key and enable the geocoding or Places API as directed.